PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 18:06:25
+Last updated: 2024-04-02 18:06:59
-Random Quote: All this modern technology just makes people try to do everything at once. - Bill Watterson
+Random Quote: Wisdom is the supreme part of happiness. - Sophocles